-By any account the government's austerity strategy is utilitarian.
-It justifies its strategy by the presumed potential ends.
-It's objective is to cut the deficit; but it has also adopted another objective which is specifically targeted.
+By any account, the government's austerity strategy is utilitarian.
+It justifies its approach by the presumed potential ends.
+It's objective is to cut the deficit, but it has also adopted another objective which is specifically targeted.
 It seeks to drive people off benefits and 'back to work'.
 The two together are toxic to the poorest in society.
 Those least able to cope are the most affected by the cuts in benefits and the loss of services.

-It is the coupling of these two strategic aims that makes their policies ethically questionable.
-For, by combining the two, slashing the value of benefits to make budget savings whilst also changing the benefits system, the greatest burden falls on a specific group, those dependent on benefits.
-For the greater good of the majority, a minority group, those on benefits, are being sacrificed; sacrificed on the alter of austerity.
+It is the coupling of these two strategic aims that make their policies ethically questionable.
+For, by combining the two, slashing the value of benefits to make budget savings while also changing the benefits system, the highest burden falls on a specific group, those dependent on benefits.
+For the greater good of the majority, a minority group, those on benefits, are being sacrificed; sacrificed on the altar of austerity.
 And they are being sacrificed in part so that others may be spared.

-A clue comes from a comment made my Mr Ian Duncan-Smith in an interview with Nick Robinson on the BBC.
-Speaking of people on benefits he said "I want to change your life..to be a better person'.
+A clue comes from a comment made by Mr Ian Duncan-Smith in an interview with Nick Robinson on the BBC.
+Speaking of people on benefits, he said "I want to change your life..to be a better person'.
 This clearly reflects a view held about those on benefits: they are not good people.
 At best it represents an inadvertent viewpoint 'look we want to help you back to work'.
-At worst it reflects a deep seated attitude that stigmatises those on benefits as 'work-shy scroungers'.
+At worst it reflects a deep-seated attitude that stigmatises those on benefits as 'work-shy scroungers'.

 A decent government in times of austerity would consider a duty to protect the most vulnerable.
 This government is signally failing in this duty.